Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 Learn more about Renters Insurance in Spain for Expats.

-5. Banking & Financial Setup
+5. Opening a Bank Account in Spain & Financial Setup

 Tax residency rule: